georgebabarus/magento-filesystem-extension/docs/source/introduction.rst

 Migration to cloud from on premises infrastructure
 --------------------------------------------------

-In migration stage this module could be used as a mean to migrate media files to cloud storage service.
+In migration stage this module could be used as a way to migrate media files to cloud storage service.

 .. image:: _static/migration-to-cloud.png
   :alt: Migration to cloud